 Tai Chi’s principle is essentially the integration of the mind and the body into one, the full control of breathing and movements, maintaining proper posture, and developing song (loosening 松) and jing (serenity 静).
 When these principles are followed, the body will cultivate the qi, or life energy, that will flow smoothly throughout the body.
 When the mind and body become one, accompanied by an active qi resulting from a disciplined Tai Chi practice, total harmony is then achieved.
 There is a profound cultivation aspect of Tai Chi to improve the moral state of the practitioner, but that seems to have been lost nowadays.

-Today, people from different races travel from their homeland to train as a skilled martial artist in Tai Chi and Kung Fu at Wudang Mountain.
+Today, people from different races travel from their homelands to train as skilled martial artists in Tai Chi and Kung Fu at Wudang Mountain.
 Aspiring students also get to learn Taoist healthcare.